ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_reuse_roles.rst

         name: "apache2"
         state: present

+Directories ``defaults`` and ``vars`` may also include *nested directories*.
+If your variables file is a directory, Ansible reads all variables files and directories inside in lexicographical order.
+If a nested directory contains variables files as well as directories, Ansible reads the directories first.
+Below is an example of ``vars/main`` directory:

+.. include:: shared_snippets/role_vars_main_directory.txt

 Roles may also include modules and other plugin types in a directory called ``library``.
 For more information, please refer to :ref:`embedding_modules_and_plugins_in_roles` below.

 .. _role_search_path: